B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - How many policemen are coming?
 - How weak is the police
 - Repeated insults/offenses directed at a player in a coma
+- Using animations with the aim of pissing off a player in a coma

 <span style="color: red">Sanctions:</span>

-- First offense: mute 60-90 minutes
+- First offense: mute 60-90 minutes or 150-300 checkpoints
-- Second offense: 75-150 checkpoints
+- Second offense: warn
-- Three or more offenses: 300 checkpoints

 <span style="color: green">Notes:</span>
-- For multiple offenses, sanctioning with a warn or a 1-3 day ban is possible.
-- The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.
+- The given sanction may be more severe, ban 1-7 days, depending on the seriousness of the situation and does not adhere to the number of offenses.

 ### <a id="3.4"></a><span style="color: #0088CC">3.4 Toxicity</span>
 Represents repeated violations of the regulation and destroying the game experience for other players.
 This rule is intended to ensure a positive and enjoyable gaming environment for all community members.
 The administration will make the necessary decisions to maintain the integrity and well-being of the community.